evgeny-gridasov/openvpn-otp/README.md

     totp_step=30                          # Step value for TOTP (seconds) totp_digits=6                         # Number of digits to use from TOTP hash motp_step=10                          # Step value for MOTP
-    hotp_syncwindow=2                     # Maximum drifts allowed for clients to resynchronise their tokens counters (see rfc4226#section-7.4) hotp_counters=/var/share/openvpn/hotp-counters/      # HOTP counters directory
+    hotp_syncwindow=2                     # Maximum drifts allowed for clients to resynchronise their tokens' counters (see rfc4226#section-7.4) hotp_counters=/var/spool/openvpn/hotp-counters/      # HOTP counters directory

-Add these variables on the same line as **plugin /.../openvpn-otp.so** line if you want different values.
+Add these variables on the same line as ``plugin /.../openvpn-otp.so`` line if you want different values.
 If you skip one of the variables, the default value will be applied.

     # use otp passwords with custom settings